Angola's main opposition party challenges election results - letter

 Under Angola's rules, if UNITA wishes to challenge the results it must first lodge a complaint with the commission.
 If that is rejected, the party can take the matter to the Constitutional Court, which must rule within 72 hours.

+The MPLA's Jose Eduardo dos Santos, who died in Spain in July, had ruled Angola from 1979 until 2017, when he handed power to Lourenco.

+Lourenco's reforms have so far failed to create a fairer distribution of Angola's vast oil wealth - it is Africa's second largest producer - which remains mostly in the hands of a few well-connected MPLA officials.

-(Reporting by Catarina Demony; Writing by Francesco Guarascio; Editing by Bradley Perrett)
+(Reporting by Catarina Demony; Writing by Francesco Guarascio; Editing by Bradley Perrett and Angus MacSwan)

 ((Francesco.Guarascio@thomsonreuters.com;))